uncleash/cxAsCodeDevlab/content/030-Using-CX-as-Code/10_Gitting-Started-haha.md

 ## Create a local file repository

-This is fancy talk for creating a folder locally on your machine that will be used to store code and development projects.​
+This is fancy talk for creating a folder locally on your machine that will be used to store code and development projects

-It is best practice to not include spaces in the name of this folder, or files in general while developing
+> It is best practice to not include spaces in the name of this folder, or files in general while developing

 ## Open this folder within VSCode